andela-jwan/rails_testing_with_capybara/README.md

     expect(page).to have_selector("div.vendor", text: "Vendor name: Jeff2")
     ```

-    In summary, when we visit the new page, and fill in the form, and submit it, we should be redirected back to the vendors index page and see our new vendor.
+    In summary, when we visit the new page, and fill in the form, and submit it, we should be redirected back to the vendors index page and see our new vendor in its own div tag.

     Run our tests.
 Our error: